 Dealing with leaves and yard trimmings at home

-There are options to deal with leaves that don't involve yard bags or compost carts.
-Consider:
+There are options to deal with leaves that don't involve paper yard bags or compost carts.

 - Use a mulching mower to feed grass clippings and leaves back into your lawn.

 - Create a compost pile.
-This step-by-step guide of the process shows you exactly how to do it.
+This step-by-step guide shows you exactly how to do it.

 - Consider creating a dead wood garden with limbs and branches you might otherwise discard.
-Even that old Christmas Tree you pulled out of your house could be used.
-These gardens not only fertilize the underlying soil, they become homes for beneficial insects, birds and fungus.
+Even that old holiday tree you pulled out of your house could be used.
+These gardens not only fertilize the underlying soil, they become homes for beneficial insects, birds and fungi.

 Making better use of compost carts